as3hr/eCommerce/admin_panel/README.md

-# E-commerce Admin Panel
+# E-commerce Admin Panel Web App

-This is the admin panel for my fullStack e-commerce project, built using Flutter.
+This is the admin panel for my FullStack e-commerce project, built using Flutter.

-## Desktop version (future migration to web planned)

 ## Features
 - Go Router for routing
+- Complete Responsive Web Application
 - Real time Chat support for communication with all users via socket.io
 - Graphs and calculations for orders and products at the landing page
 - Add, delete, and manage products with images.